Best Online Master’s Degrees in: Communications

 Students with a master’s degree in communications may be qualified to enter or be promoted within a variety of careers, including business communications/internal communications; publicity, promotions, and public relations; marketing; advertising; and journalism.
 Others may use their master’s degree as a stepping stone toward completing a Ph.D. as they pursue careers in research, teaching, and consulting.
 Depending on your background, a few of the career titles you may pursue as a graduate of a master’s program in communication include: advertising, promotions, and marketing managers; public relations managers and specialists; writers, authors, editors, and technical writers; and reporters, correspondents, and broadcast news analysts.

 Advertising, promotions, and marketing managers use their advanced communication skills to get the public informed and excited about a product or service, and hopefully influence them to buy or use that product or service.
 They work with diverse clients, work individually and on teams, and negotiate contracts, all of which require strong communications skills.
-Advertising and promotions managers reported annual median earnings of $83,890, while marketing managers reported earnings of $112,800 as of May 2010, according to the U.S. Bureau of Labor Statistics (BLS).
+Advertising and promotions managers reported annual median earnings of $83,890, while marketing managers reported earnings of $112,800, according to the U.S. Bureau of Labor Statistics (BLS).
 However, those who wish to enter these highly-desirable careers should expect steep competition.

-Public relations managers and specialists earned a median yearly wage of $91,810 as of May 2010, the BLS reported.
+Public relations managers and specialists earned a median yearly wage of $91,810, the BLS reported.
 Employment of these professionals is projected to increase by 22% between 2010 and 2020, which is faster than the average of other careers.
 As with advertising, promotions, and marketing managers, public relations professionals can also expect steep competition for jobs, despite the fact that employment growth is more positive for public relations specialists.

 Prospective students should be aware that a master’s degree in communications does not guarantee them a job in a communications field, as job availability is determined by the state of the economy and the area of the country you live in, among other factors.
 In addition, salary is dependent on your level of skill and experience, your years with a particular organization, the size and type of organization you work for, and other considerations.